DASPRiD/koa-stateless-csrf/README.md

 > **Note**: This is only feasible when your API sits on its own (sub-)domain, so that every request is a cross-origin
 > request performed via `fetch`.
 On same-origin requests, browsers can omit the `Origin` header for `GET` requests or
 > when a request is done via a `<form>` submit.

+## Only allow specific origins

+Normally every origin is allowed to perform requests.
+To add defense in depth, you can allow only specific origins to perform requests; any other origins will be denied.

+To do so, set the `allowedOrigins` option to an array of origins you want to allow.
+An origin is defined as the combination of scheme, host and optionally the port (e.g. `http://localhost:8000` or `https://my.site`.